How to Find Negative Keywords for Free

 Create a Personalized Negative Keyword List – WordStream Web analytics tools continuously mine your own website's PPC traffic and visitors from organic search to create a negative keyword list that is completely personalized—and private.
 Generate multiple negative keyword lists for different campaigns.

-Enjoy Negative Keyword Suggestions from Real Search Traffic – A negative keyword is only valuable if you're actually restricting real traffic from real searchers: queries you would otherwise be bidding on.
+Find Negative Keyword Suggestions Pulled from Real Search Traffic – A negative keyword is only valuable if you're actually restricting real traffic from real searchers: queries you would otherwise be bidding on.

 The Value of Better Negative Keyword Management